This document is for a development version of Ceph.

 The steps in this section may be performed only if you want to override the

-max osd capacity automatically determined during OSD initialization.
+max osd capacity automatically set during OSD initialization.
 The option

-osd_mclock_max_capacity_iops_[hdd, ssd] can be set by running the
+osd_mclock_max_capacity_iops_[hdd, ssd] for an OSD can be set by running the

-For example, the following command sets the max capacity for all the OSDs in a Ceph node whose underlying device type is SSDs:
+For example, the following command sets the max capacity for a specific OSD (say “osd.0”) whose underlying device type is HDD to 350 IOPS:

 ceph config set osd.0 osd_mclock_max_capacity_iops_hdd 350

 Alternatively, you may specify the max capacity for OSDs within the Ceph configuration file under the respective [osd.N] section.
 See Config file section names for more details.